YofaGh/MangaScraper/README.md

 > - Merge downloaded chapters into one or two images.
 > - Convert downloaded chapters into PDF file.
 > - Search and find what you want.
+> - Download full database of a website.

 ## Table of Contents